 Education outside the classroom, including visits and visitors Educational visits and external visitors to school play a significant part in our curriculum offer.
 We believe our learners learn best through experience and therefore we aim for all learners to engage in learning outside the classroom.
 These experiences are often linked to curriculum topics; however, they can be standalone events.
-Examples are: In Primary: SPACE Centre SPACE Centre Grosvenor Museum Offsite PE activities Parks and Supermarkets Parks and Supermarkets Storyhouse Barnstondale Residential Variety of museums and places of worship
+Examples are: In Primary: In Seniors: SPACE Centre Visits/assemblies by community police and fire service Grosvenor Museum Offsite PE activities Parks and Supermarkets Theatre and musical trips/visits Storyhouse Restaurant/café visits Barnstondale Residential Variety of museums and places of worship